collective-soundworks/soundworks/README.md

 @import '07-loader';
 ```

-You could also add your own SASS code (that goes along the `MyPerformance` module, for example) if needed.
+We could also add our own SASS code (that goes along the `MyPerformance` module, for example) if we had to customize some of the appearance.

 ### 3. Server side